Country Profile Indonesia

 Indonesia

-Last updated: February 2023
+Last updated: February 2024

-The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
+This chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate and creditworthiness.
 Per capita income is in current US dollars.
-Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Annual GDP growth is the five-year average forecast between 2024 and 2028.
 Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
-The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.
+The chart shows not only how a country performs on the four dimensions, but how it measures up against other regional countries.

 Economic outlook